PandaKong/HelloWorld/README.md

-# Hello World, PandaKong.
-Sept 29, 2016 Thursday.
+# Hello World, Sept 29, 2016 Thursday.
+This is the first day I start using Github.